Lending out cryptocurrencies can offer attractive interest rates, while borrowing cryptocurrencies provides liquidity and access to capital.

-What is lending?
+What is Lending?

 Crypto holders can generate passive income in the form of interest by lending their assets.